 The unmanaged Windows agent setup program, manualagent.msi, installs an unmanaged agent on the local Windows computer and guides you through Windows agent configuration.
 You can also use a transform file to specify setup options and silently run the setup program.
 Additionally, you can specify that multiple configuration groups monitor the unmanaged agent.
-For more information about unmanaged agent installation, see the Installation Guide for NetlQ Agent Manager.
+For more information about unmanaged agent installation, see the Net/Q Agent Manager Installation Guide.